-COMP7309 Quantum computing and artificial intelligence

-This course offers a theoretical overview of selected topics from the interdisciplinary fields of quantum computation and quantum AI.
+COMP7309 Quantum computing and artificial intelligence This course offers a theoretical overview of selected topics from the interdisciplinary fields of quantum computation and quantum AI.
 The scope of the lectures encompasses an accessible introduction to the fundamental concepts of quantum computation.
-Importantly, the introduction takes the angle of computer science and logic, such that no preliminary knowledge of quantum theory is required.
-Thereupon, detailed comparisons of computational principles and related phenomena in the classical and quantum domain outline the stark potential and challenges of quantum theory for fundamentally novel algorithms which are more powerful than possible with conventional computers.
+Importantly, the introduction does not require preliminary knowledge of quantum theory.
+Detailed comparisons of computational principles and related phenomena in the classical and quantum domain outline the stark potential and challenges of quantum theory for fundamentally novel algorithms with enhanced processing power.
 Thereupon, the theoretical capability of quantum computers is illustrated by analyzing a selection of milestone algorithms of quantum computation, and their potential applications to artificial intelligence.

-COMP7409 Machine learning in trading and finance

-The course introduces students to the field of Machine Learning and help them develop skills of applying Machine Learning, or more precisely, applying supervised learning, unsupervised learning and reinforcement learning to solve problems in Trading and Finance.
+COMP7409 Machine learning in trading and finance The course introduces students to the field of Machine Learning and help them develop skills of applying Machine Learning, or more precisely, applying supervised learning, unsupervised learning and reinforcement learning to solve problems in Trading and Finance.
 This course will cover the following topics.
 (1) Overview of Machine Learning and Artificial Intelligence, (2) Supervised Learning, Unsupervised Learning and Reinforcement Learning, (3) Major algorithms for Supervised Learning and Unsupervised Learning with applications to Trading and Finance, (4) Basic algorithms for Reinforcement Learning with applications to optimal trading, asset management, and portfolio optimization, (5) Advanced methods of Reinforcement Learning with applications to high-frequency trading, cryptocurrency trading and peer-to-peer lending.
 COMP7502 Image processing and computer vision This course is to study the theory and algorithms in image processing and computer vision.
 Topics include image representation, image enhancement, image restoration, mathematical morphology, image compression, scene understanding and motion analysis.

-ARIN7017 Legal issues in artificial intelligence and data science

-Modern information systems have had unprecedented impact on privacy while building dependency on them.
-The immense social benefits of such systems as data mining and cloud computing must be weighed against potential dangers with consideration of methods of mitigation of risk.

-This course examines the growing legal, administrative, policy and technical issues associated with the use of artificial intelligence and information security and assurance.
-In particular, the relationship of data mining to information assurance and privacy are analyzed, and legislative responses studied.
+ARIN7017 Legal issues in artificial intelligence and data science This course introduces students to the growing legal, ethical and policy issues associated with artificial intelligence, data science and the related issues security and assurance.
+In particular, the relationship of AI and data science to personal autonomy, information assurance and privacy are analyzed and legislative responses studied.
+Class participation, research, writing, and oral/electronic presentations are integral components of the course.
+The course contributes to the following goals: written communication and life-long learning.
+It includes coverage of the following goals: problem analysis, problem solving and teamwork.
+Capstone Project ARIN7600 Artificial intelligence project Students will be required to attend an artificial intelligence ethics workshop and then carry out independent work on a major project under the supervision of staff members.

-Capstone Project

-ARIN7600 Artificial intelligence project

-Students will be required to attend an artificial intelligence ethics workshop and then carry out independent work on a major project under the supervision of staff members.
 A research report as well as an oral presentation on the research work and related ethics issues are required.
 More course information at: